JACJava/Training-Notes-and-Instructions/Training Progress.md

+## 4/08/2019 But first, doing Java:  Creating a Basic Web App
 # 3/29/2019 FINISHED PLURALSIGHT JAVA PATH (BEGINNER) -- NOW ON TO INTERMEDIATE!!!
 ## 3/29/2019 Java Book Store Shopping Cart Completed
 ## 3/27/2019 Java Book Store Updating a Book in a Database